 You need to start from a solid base of training data.
 You have to do manual research on past interactions between agents and customers so the bot knows what to expect.
 You have to find as many variations of the same conversation as possible in order to train the bot.
 Then, once the bot is deployed, it learns by enabling agents and customers to provide feedback in real time for every interaction.
 That feedback loop will allow the bot to learn which responses work, and then use that data to improve its algorithm.

 What are some challenges companies face with bots?

 It’s important to set expectations.
 AI-powered bots can't solve everything on day one.
 It’s not a silver bullet.
 It’s very important to figure out what you hope to achieve, to start with limited use cases, and to never put customer satisfaction at risk.

 How should humans partner with the bots?

 Companies should establish fail-safe mechanisms.
-Make sure that when the bot doesn’t understand a customer you can bring a human into the loop to fulfil the customer request.
+Make sure that when the bot doesn’t understand a customer you can bring a human into the loop to fulfill the customer request.
 It’s a false assumption to assume the bot can do everything.
 And you should be transparent.
 Make sure customers understand when they’re interacting with a bot or human.
 This will build trust with customers and perhaps give you the necessary leeway to work through kinks.